 On the other hand, if you have a manager who is willing to listen, work with employees to establish career pathways in the company, and who takes a personal interest in the employee’s life, employees will be more likely to take the initiative when reaching out and communicating.
 This not only increases retention but also prevents unexpected exits from the company.

-3. Take emotions out
+3. Take Emotions Out

 While it may be easy to vent your frustration out on your coworker, it might not be the best thing to do!
 If someone makes a mistake or does something you might not agree, don’t take it as a personal attack, and definitely don’t bad mouth them to someone else.
 Instead, approach the person in private and ask them for clarification.

 Try to give them the benefit of a doubt and wait until you talk to them before getting riled up.
-If this is something you can’t do alone, then it might be beneficial to involve someone in HR into the process to facilitate good communication and have a neutral third-party.
+If this is something you can’t do alone, then it might be beneficial to involve someone in HR in the process to facilitate good communication and have a neutral third-party.

-4. Training and Development plans
+4. Training and Development Plans

 Encouraging effective communication throughout the workplace can be done in numerous ways as listed above.
-Implementing a communication skills training into the workplace is an effective way to integrate that skill set into the company’s culture.
+Implementing communication skills training into the workplace is an effective way to integrate that skill set into the company’s culture.
 This type of training can be integrated with other technical and soft skills training set up through your company.

 A good way to help with transparency is to start a Development Plan with your employee.
 In summary, these plans will clarify goals and expectations as well as plan the pathway your employee will take to develop their skills and talents within your company.
 It’s a great way to instigate good communication and provide your employees with access to resources you have available to them.